 Monitoring of shellfish flesh for food hygiene purposes (2012) indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Adrigole Harbour are classified as 'Class B' for the purposes of EC Regulation 854/2004.
-However, the available shellfish monitoring at this site is in compliance with the shellfish guideline value for faecal coliforms as indicated above.
-Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are on-site waste water treatment systems.
+The bivalve mollusc production areas in League Point are classified as 'Class B' for the purposes of EC Regulation 854/2004.
+However, the available shellfish monitoring at this site is in compliance with the shellfish guideline value for faecal coliforms as indicated above Chapter 3 of the Characterisation Report refers.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressure is on-site waste water treatment systems.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-On-site waste water treatment systems There are 180 on-site waste water treatment systems in this catchment (including the settlement at Adrigole) and their density is higher than the national average.
-The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
+On-site waste water treatment systems There are 98 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+The characterisation report indicates that a substantially smaller number may have a direct impact on the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
 The risk to surface waters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
-In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area, (lands in close proximity to, &amp; draining to, the designated shellfish area assessing the following information sources : data from the relevant Characterisation Report, EPA, Envision Information System &amp; local knowledge, carried out inspections on an estimated 40 dwellings which are located within 100m of the designated shellfish area to determine whether they have some form of sewage treatment system and if they are discharging directly to the water of the designated shellfish area.
+In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, & draining to, the designated shellfish area assessing the following information sources : data from the relevant Characterisation Report, EPA, Envision Information System & local knowledge, identified a measures/enforcement programme to be implemented under the Water Pollution Act and Section 70 of the Water Services Act.

-3.2 Potential Secondary Pressures Agriculture Identified that the main potential source of microbial contamination is from dwellings in the lands adjoining the shellfish waters discharging untreated effluent to the waters identified a measures/enforcement programme to be implemented under the Water Pollution Act and Section 70 of the Water Services Act.
-The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
-Case C-188/08).
-The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
+failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Water Services (Amendment) Act 2012 was signed by the President on 02/02/2012.
 This Act introduces a new system of registration and inspection for septic tanks and other on-site waste water treatment systems.
 The Act also sets out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
-Agriculture pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, &amp; draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources : Data from Characterisation Report, EPA, Envision Information System &amp; local knowledge, identified a measures /enforcement programme to be implemented under the Water Pollution Act and Section70 of the Water Services Act 4.0 PROTECTED AREAS Designated Shellfish Areas Adrigole Harbour designated Shellfish Waters Adjacent Areas - Castletownbere, Glengarriff, Bantry

-Bay Inner and South, League Point designated Shellfish Waters.
+3.2 Potential Secondary Pressures Agriculture Agriculture The estimates of livestock density and phosphorus fertiliser usage are similar to the national average but the estimate of nitrogen fertiliser usage is higher than the national average.
+Also, the prevalence of wet soils in the catchment means there is a risk of agricultural runoff.
+In response to measures identified in the Pollution Reduction Programme to address Agricultural pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, & draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources : Data from Characterisation Report, EPA, Envision Information System & local knowledge, identified a measures /enforcement programme to be implemented under the Water Pollution Act and Section70 of the Water Services Act 4.0 PROTECTED AREAS League Point designated Shellfish Waters Adjacent Area - Adrigole Harbour, Glengarriff, Bantry Bay Inner and South, Castletownbere designated Shellfish Waters.